jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

                              Before requesting a limit increase, examine your rules.
 You may have multiple rules each matching to very specific events.
 Consider broadening their scope by using fewer identifiers in your [Events and Event Patterns](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CloudWatchEventsandEventPatterns.html){.ulink}.
 In addition, a rule can invoke several targets each time it matches an event.
 Consider adding more targets to your rules.
   --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-For information about additional documented limits, see [CloudWatch, CloudWatch Events, and CloudWatch Logs Limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_limits.html){.ulink} in the [*Amazon CloudWatch Developer Guide*]{.emphasis}.
+For information about additional documented limits, see [CloudWatch, CloudWatch Events, and CloudWatch Logs Limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_limits.html){.ulink} in the [*Amazon CloudWatch User Guide*]{.emphasis}.

 Amazon CloudWatch Logs Limits {#limits_cloudwatch_logs .title}
 -----------------------------